-After time researching, scouring websites for patient reviews and before and after pictures you made the leap and called our office for a breast augmentation consultation.
+After time researching, scouring websites for patient reviews and before-and-after pictures, you made the breast augmentation leap and called our Fort Worth office for a consultation.

 Again, breath, stretch, shake.

-Oh wait – here’s the shiny white folder with a black bowtie on the front I was handed upon my entrance to office.
+Oh wait—here’s the shiny white folder with a black bowtie on the front I was handed upon my entrance to the office.
 Looking inside and finding a few notes from Dr. Camp before he walks in.
 Happy to have a few pages to read and jot down some notes.
 Here’s what you should find in your Breast Augmentation folder:

 The Top 10s of Breast Augmentation by Steven Camp MD

-- I recommend a process for rapid recovery and minimal discomfort for my breast augmentation patients and review the 24hr Rapid Recovery Protocol with patients in the office.
+- I recommend a process for rapid recovery and minimal discomfort for my breast augmentation patients who come to our practice from Abilene, Mansfield, and beyond.
+I also review the 24 hr Rapid Recovery Protocol with patients in the office.
 Detailed instructions for this are given to our patients after surgery.

 - I recommend a soft sports bra for 4 weeks after surgery.
-We provide you with our favorite bra so need to run out searching for the correct one.
+We provide you with our favorite bra, so need to run out searching for the correct one.
+(You can read more about bras after breast augmentation in another blog post.)

 - Most patients resume light exercise such as walking at 2 weeks, leg weights at 3 weeks, light jogging after 4 weeks, and return to full exercise with arm weights and running at 6 weeks.
 No swimming and no hot tubs for 4 weeks to protect your incisions.

-- Breast Implant Surgery can be very durable and satisfying for patients when the right planning is in place.
+- Breast implant surgery can be very durable and satisfying for patients when the right planning is in place.
 We expect you to have a great result that you are happy and confident with for many years.
-In most cases the results of surgery last for about 10-15 years, but eventually our skin tends to thin and stretch with age.
-This means that at some point an additional surgery is likely to maintain your look.
+In most cases, the results of the surgery last for about 10 to 15 years, but eventually, our skin tends to thin and stretch with age.
+This means that at some point an additional surgery (known as breast augmentation revision) is likely to maintain your look.

 Can’t wait to take care of you during your breast augmentation journey.